Chairperson of the Organizing Committee of ACSAC10

 Professor Emeritus at Tohoku University

-We are pleased to announce the 10th Asian Crop Science Association Conference (ACSAC 10), which will be held at Nagoya Congress Center in Nagoya City, Aichi, Japan, from August 31 to September 3, 2020.
+We are pleased to announce the 10th Asian Crop Science Association Conference (ACSAC 10), which will be held online from September 8 to 10, 2021.

 This international conference is a gathering of crop science experts from a number of Asian countries, focusing on the presentation and discussion of the latest research findings in the fields of crop science and other related areas that deal with crop production in Asia.
 This conference also aims to put together findings from excellent studies in the field of crop science in Asian countries and disseminate them throughout the world, to contribute to the progress and promotion of crop science by encouraging information sharing and discussions with researchers from various Asian countries, and to encourage training and international academic exchange among young researchers.